Calcium reactor

+A calcium reactor is an efficient method to supply calcium and trace elements to a reef aquarium.
+Reactors may be used in elaborate freshwater and brackish aquariums where freshwater clams and other invertebrates need a constant supply of calcium.

-In marine and reef aquariums, a calcium reactor creates a balance of alkalinity.
-An acidic solution is produced by injecting carbon dioxide into a chamber with salt water and calcium rich media.
+In marine and reef aquariums, a calcium reactor dissolves a calcium carbonate media in order to balance alkalinity and introduce other trace elements.
+An acidic solution is produced by injecting carbon dioxide into a reaction chamber with salt water and calcium rich media.
 The carbon dioxide lowers the pH by producing a solution high in carbonic acid, and dissolves calcium.
-The effluent is returned to the reef aquarium where the calcium is consumed by organisms, primarily corals when building skeletons.
-A calcium reactor is an efficient method to supply calcium to a reef aquarium.
-Reactors may be used in elaborate freshwater and brackish aquariums where freshwater clams and other invertebrates need a constant supply of calcium.
+This solution is recirculated through the reaction chamber via a recirculating pump.
+The effluent, which is now rich in elements from the dissolved media, is returned to the reef aquarium where the elements are consumed by organisms, primarily corals when building skeletons.